John-Telek/Pi_SDR/README.md

 RELEASE: 1.0

 This release is HUGE (32G) and I apologise because I hadn't thought about doing this.
-I will get an 8G card when I can for the next release.
+I know I can shrink the filesystem but wont try until I have a couple of backups.

 This is a direct copy of my own system for the Pi 4b.